sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 ```
 key = "AUTO_TECHSUPPORT|global"
 state = enabled|disabled;
 cooloff = 300;              # Minimum Time in seconds, between two successive techsupport invocations by the script.
-max_dumps = 3;    # Maximum number of Techsupport dumps, which can be present on the switch.
+max_ts_dumps = 3;           # Maximum number of Techsupport dumps, which can be present on the switch.
-                    If a new request to create a techsupport comes in, the oldest one will be deleted.
+                            The oldest one will be deleted, when the the limit has already crossed this.
+max_core_dump_size = 100;   # Maximum Size to which /var/core directory can go till in MB;
+                            When the limit is crossed, the older core files are deleted.
 ```

 #### State DB